 Then, there's the issue of shared medical benefits.
 Assuming the divorce is amicable, it may be difficult for one party to justify cutting off their soon-to-be-ex's medical benefits while a global pandemic is at large.
 Couples may choose to put off filing for divorce to avoid these stressors, but obviously, that comes with its own emotional burden.

 - Stimulus checks aren't functioning properly.
 The IRS recently announced that many parents will have to wait until 2021 to receive the child bonus ($500 per child) promised along with their stimulus.
 Parents who were relying on that bonus money may find themselves in a precarious position financially.

 - Domestic violence is increasing.
 In Dallas, family violence rose 12.5% while the city's shelter-at-home orders were in place.
 If you are in danger of experiencing intimate partner violence, please follow this link to reach the National Domestic Violence Hotline and seek help

 In short, the coronavirus has impacted almost every aspect of family law.
-Speaking with an experienced family lawyer can help you navigate your family law case more efficiently during this time.
+Speaking with an experienced family law attorney in Las Vegas can help you navigate your family law case more efficiently during this time.

 At Law Practice, Ltd., our lawyer has over three decades of experience helping individuals navigate family cases.